oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

             Do you want to remove PKI configuration?
 (Yes, No) [No]:
             Do you want to remove Apache SSL configuration?
 (Yes, No) [No]:

-3. You are given another opportunity to change your mind and cancel the removal of the Red Hat Enterprise Virtualization Manager.
+3. You are given another opportunity to change your mind and cancel the removal of oVirt.
 If you choose to proceed, the `ovirt-engine` service is stopped, and your environment's configuration is removed in accordance with the options you selected.
         During execution engine service will be stopped (OK, Cancel) [OK]: ovirt-engine is about to be removed, data will be lost (OK, Cancel) [Cancel]:OK